luca-poddigue/knowhub-env/knowhub/README.md

 * Go to VPC Network -> External IP addresses, find the ingress gateway IP and set it static.

 ### DNS routes
-* Go to Network Services -> Cloud DNS and create a new zone (e.g. knowhub.it)
+* Go to Network Services -> Cloud DNS and create a new zone (e.g. knowhub.it).

 * In the zones menu, enable DNSSEC for the new zone and follow the instructions to set required params to the domain registrar.

 * Add two DNS records to point the domain to the ingress gateway IP:
   * <<envName>>.<<domain>>
   * www.<<envName>>.<<domain>>

 ## Namespace setup
 * Create a namespace named knowhub-<<envName>>.

 * Add a label to enable Istio sidecar injection:
 `kubectl label namespace <<envName>> istio-injection=enabled`